hocuscodus/qed-lang/faq.md

 qed myprog.qed > myprog.js
 ```

 Then, in your HTML body, add a canvas with id "canvas" and the myprog.qed script.
-Invoke it via the this.start_() function.
+Invoke it via the start_() function.

 ```
 <!doctype html>